DUNE/lbne-build/doc/wp.md

 Current Status
 ==============

-The current status of the purification of the low-level CMake build system is described.
-Here the *art* packages are `cpp0x`, `cetlib`, `fhicl-cpp` and `messagefacility` and `art` itself.
+The current status of the "purification" of the low-level CMake build system is described.
+Here the *art* packages are `cpp0x`, `cetlib`, `fhicl-cpp` and `messagefacility` and `art` itself and `LArSoft` refers to its current count of ten packages.

 -   An LBNE GitHub organization has been established[^1].